 - Y & Y v.
 Turkey (2019) counsel for a requested person in a Turkish request raising issues as to compatibility of the Turkish prison estate with international human rights standards.

-- Di Bendetto v.
+- Di Benedetto v.
 Italy, Alexander v.
-France EWHC 1392 (Admin), Divisional Court guidance on “correcting” invalid European Arrest Warrants through the provision of extraneous information.
+France Q.B 408, Divisional Court guidance on “correcting” invalid European Arrest Warrants through the provision of extraneous information.

 - Bermuda v.
 D (2017).
 Counsel for the requested person facing extradition to Bermuda following an allegation of gang related murder.